Swati Piramal: Early life

-Swati Shah was born in Mumbai in 1956 to Arunika Shah and Niranjan Shah.
+Swati Shah was born in Mumbai on 28 March 1956.
 Piramal showed interest in improving the lives of people diagnosed with chronic illnesses.
 Therefore, after her high school and college, she pursued a degree in medicine.
 She undertook a postgraduate course in public health at Harvard University after her marriage and having children.

 In the mid-1970s, Piramal came across a girl affected with polio, and she and her medical school friends set up a polio centre.
 In the first year, they treated 25,000 children.
 To convince local residents to get their children immunized, Piramal and her friends performed street plays about polio prevention.
 They also went door-to-door, educating families.
 They treated children, mostly for free.
 Ten years later, everyone in the area who needed vaccination or treatment had received it.
 Having achieved its goal, the centre was closed.

 Personal life

-Swati Shah Piramal is married to Ajay Piramal and have one son, Anand Piramal who is wedded to Isha Ambani, business magnate Mukesh Ambani and his wife Nita Dalal Ambani's only daughter.
+Swati Shah Piramal is married to Ajay Piramal and have one son, Anand Piramal who is wedded to Isha Ambani, business magnate Mukesh Ambani and his wife Nita Ambani's only daughter.
 Ajay and Swati also have one daughter, Nandini Piramal D'Young, who is wedded to an American citizen, Peter D'Young.
-Shah-Piramal lives in Gulita, which is also a wedding gift to Isha Piramal from she and her husband.
+Shah-Piramal lives in Gulita which is owned and bought by Piramals.